Dates: September 13 – 16, 2015

 Hosted by: Oregon Food Bank and the CTHG National Network

-Join food banks, farms, and organizations focused on health, education, and food justice for three days of critical discussion and action planning towards ending hunger and cultivating a more just food system.
+Over 500 representatives from food banks, farms, and organizations focused on health, education, and food justice gathered together for three days of critical discussion and action planning towards ending hunger and cultivating a more just food system.

 - Build momentum and collective strength among food banks and hunger relief organizations towards a unified national agenda by inspiring each other, building relationships, having critical conversations, sharing practical tools, and creating common definitions.